|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 The wreckage of this B-24 remained until the 1980s, until the construction of a runway extension, when the remaining wreckage was removed or otherwise disappeared.

 The crew of the B-24 were officially declared dead the day of the mission.
-After the recovery of remains, the crew was initially, they were buried at Ipswich Cemetery in Australia.
+After the recovery of remains, the crew was initially, they were buried at Ipswich Cemetery (USAF Cemetery Brisbane).
 Postwar, they were exhumed and transported to the United States for final burial.